Library Genesis: Pearson, McGraw Hill, Macmillan and Cengage lawsuit (2023–2024)

 On September 14, 2023, the educational publishers Pearson Education (the then third-largest publisher by global revenue), McGraw Hill Education, Macmillan Publishers and Cengage Group initiated a lawsuit for copyright infringement against Library Genesis before the District Court for the Southern District of New York.
 They claimed that the Library Genesis websites "deprive [them] and their authors of income from their creative works, devalue the textbook market and [their] works, and may cause [them] to cease publishing certain works".
 They demanded control or deletion of the Library Genesis domains and the seizure of its operators' alleged profits.
 On March 1, 2024, the publishers requested a default judgment and an injunction compelling the gateway providers IPFS, Pinata Technologies and Cloudflare to deny services to Library Genesis.

-On September 26, 2024, a US judge ordered LibGen to pay the publishers US$30 million, but no one knows who runs it.
+On September 26, 2024, a US judge ordered LibGen to pay the publishers US$30 million, though the parties responsible for the site are unknown.

 In December 2024, the publishers succeeded in seizing the "library.lol" domain and taking most of the other Library Genesis domains offline.